snoopdave/linkerd-example/README.md

 When you install and configure Linkerd on a Kubernetes cluster, Linkerd will ensire that all network communication between notes is TLS encrypted on both ends: the client and server must each provide a TLS certificate.
 This is known as Mutual TLS or MTLS.

-This example will show how Linkerd can be installed and used to "enmesh" servies so that their inter-communications is secured by MTLS.
+This example will show how Linkerd can be installed and used to "enmesh" services so that their inter-communications is secured by MTLS.
 If you follow along, you will install Linkerd, build and deploy two services and then enmesh them with Linkerd.
-Then, you'll run some curl commands to call between services and verify that TLS is in force.
+Then, you'll run some curl commands to call between services and verify that MTLS is in force.

 <img src="Linkerd.jpg" alt="Linkerd logo" width="300" />